GamesTM's review has been criticized for giving it a 9/10. Keep in mind that they use whole numbers, and the review itself was rather positive anyway.

 The potions, especially in a mode where enemies do twice as much damage and there are no hearts dropped.

-In Hero Mode, the Heart Medal is the ONLY way you can obtain hearts, making the medal a necessity.
+In Hero Mode, the Heart Medal is the ONLY way you can obtain hearts, making the medal all but necessity.

 Also, despite your Adventure Pouch items not carrying over, your treasures and raw materials do, making upgrading your gear easier.